briankoser/sfc-listeners-guide/episodes/0148-marvel-studios-acquires-the-rights-to-daredevil-and-other-news.md

 ---
 Ben put Koby on Theo's List for 5¢ and he was willing to go lower.
 Strangers and Aliens bought him.

 Matt's favorite Koby moment was his first episode where he had a title but no content.
-Ben says it was their first bad episode. <q class="archivist inline">Yeah, probably.</q>
+Ben says it was their first bad episode. {% arc %}Yeah, probably.{% endarc %}

 Ben's favorite Koby moment was selling him on Theo's List.